Montgomery County Personal Injury Attorneys

 If you or a loved one has been injured in an accident caused by negligence, carelessness, or recklessness, you can file a personal injury lawsuit against the at-fault party in civil court in order to recover financial compensation for your losses.
-In Pennsylvania, you have two years from the date of your injury to file a civil suit.

 However, it is not uncommon for the at-fault party to argue that the victim either partially or completely contributed to the underlying accident that resulted in their injuries.
 When it comes to shared fault, Pennsylvania adheres to a “modified comparative negligence” statute, which means your total compensation will be reduced by your percentage of liability.

 For example, if the jury awards you with $50,000, but also determines you were 15 percent at fault, you will only get to receive $42,500 (or 85 percent of your total award).
-However, if you were more than 50 precent at fault for your injuries, then you cannot recover any compensation from other liable parties.
+However, if you were more than 50 percent at fault for your injuries, then you cannot recover any compensation from other liable parties.